Evangelical and Reformed Church: 19th century

+20th century

+Reflecting a later generation of immigration, the German language persisted for several generations in most congregations before such services were gradually phased out in the era between World War I and World War II, due in part to anti-German sentiment among some Americans.

+In 1919, they began missionary efforts in Honduras, establishing what is now called the Evangelical and Reformed Church in Honduras.

 In terms of governance, the Evangelicals most resembled American Lutheranism of the time, with high regard for the pastor's authority but essentially congregational in structure, with a lay council handling temporal matters such as property and benevolences.

 Merger with Congregational Christian Churches

 In 1957, the Evangelical and Reformed Church joined with the General Council of Congregational Christian Churches to form the UCC.
 The Rev. James Wagner was the last president of the denomination.
 Upon the union on June 25 of that year, he became, along with former Congregational Christian general minister Fred Hoskins, a co-president of the UCC.
 He and Hoskins held these positions until 1961, when the UCC constitution was ratified by the Evangelical and Reformed synods and the requisite percentage of CC congregations.
-About 40 percent of the members in the new denomination were members of the E&R Church.
+About 40 percent of the members in the new denomination were members of the E&R Church, about 2800 churches and 700,000 members.

 Organization and theology

 The Evangelical and Reformed Church was generally presbyterian in organization, although it allowed for a great deal of local congregational decision-making than more typical Reformed bodies such as Presbyterianism or the Reformed Church in America did.
 The church organized into some 30 or so regional synods, culminating in a national General Synod that met annually.

 The church used several creeds: the Heidelberg Catechism, Martin Luther's catechisms, and the early Lutheran Augsburg Confession; Evangelical and Reformed leaders allowed great latitude in interpretation.
 In the main, Evangelical and Reformed congregations emphasized piety and service rather than legalistic soteriology or orthodox dogma.
 Styles of worship ranged from revivalism (especially in Ohio and North Carolina) to a Lutheran-like liturgicism (the Mercersburg Movement found primarily in central Pennsylvania parishes).
 Generally speaking, the theological outlook of most ministers was largely accepting of liberal trends in Protestant doctrine and higher biblical criticism, although some pockets of conservative revivalistic pietism and confessionalist Calvinism could be found.